ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-pivoting/index.md

 }
 </snippet>

-The example below demonstrates `serverSideManagedPivotResultColumns` in action, note the following:
+The example below demonstrates this in action, note the following:
 - The `pivotResultFields` attribute is returned from the server, and then passed to the grid via the `getRows` success callback.
 These are logged to the console as a demonstration.
 - The grid splits the `pivotResultFields` by `_` and creates the pivot result columns and column groups.
 The generated columns use the provided fields to access the data from the rows.
 - Because the final section of the `pivotResultField` string is `total`, the grid links the secondary column to the primary column with the id `total`.
 This allows the grid to populate the aggregation function, e.g. `sum` for the secondary column.